Grace for Difficult Times

 "He sent a man before them, Joseph, [who] was sold as a slave. ...
 Until the time that his word came to pass, The word of the LORD tested him.
 (Psalm 105:17,19).

 Perhaps we would trust God more easily if He didn't so obviously say "tested him!"
 But He did.
 The "Word of the LORD tested him."
 We know Joseph had some flaws that had to be removed.
 He thought too much of himself.
 One would think there could have been an easier way for Joseph to learn these lessons.
-Through his life, he was humiliated over and over again.
+Throughout his life, he was humiliated over and over again.
 He was often treated unjustly.
 The fact is, however, that God chastises those He loves.
-Out of God's abundant grace come forth testing times for His servants.
+Out of God's abundant grace come testing times for His servants.
 Grace paves a road that enables a man to walk more nobly.
 How does this work?

 Every good thing bestowed and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation, or shifting shadow.
 James 1.17